Exabyte-io/documentation/docs/properties-directory/scalar/fermi-energy.md

 # Fermi Energy

-The Fermi Energy marks the highest occupied energy level in the electronic bandstructure of a solid [^1].
+The Fermi Energy marks the highest occupied energy level in the [electronic bandstructure](../non-scalar/bandstructure.md) of a solid [^1].
 Similarly to the [total energy](total-energy.md), it is a **[Scalar and Auxiliary](../../properties/classification/general.md) property** of the material.

 ## Computation

-Its value can be estimated with any [Bandstructure Workflow](../non-scalar/bandstructure.md), and it is returned under the [Results Tab](../../jobs/ui/results-tab.md) interface with the following appearance, in eV.
+Its value can be estimated with any bandstructure [Workflow](../../workflows/overview.md), and it is returned under the [Results Tab](../../jobs/ui/results-tab.md) interface with the following appearance, in eV.

 <div class="clearfix">
     <center>